fractional-finance/Weavr-Protocol/README.md

 # Weave

 Hey there, Welcome to Weave. :wave:

-Weave is Frabrics resource for all blockchain related objects and entities, more to come as we develop.
+Weave is Frabrics resource for all blockchain related objects and entities, which means it encompasses almost our entire business and infrastructure.
+Expect entity specific guides as we develop.

 ## prerequisites
 You are going to need to install [npm](https://www.npmjs.com/) and [truffle](https://www.trufflesuite.com/truffle).